Revolutionizing Mixed Precision Quantization: Towards Training-free Automatic Proxy Discovery via Large Language Models: Experiments

 \subsection{Quantization-Aware Training}

 To validate the effectiveness of TAP, we perform quantization-aware training using TAP on ResNet-18/50 in ImageNet dataset (as depicted in Table \ref{tb:01}).
-As shown in Table \ref{tb:01}, our proposed TAP-C achieves the best performance with the shortest search time among all competing MPQ methods.
-On ResNet18, TAP-C reaches 72.93\% Top-1 accuracy, outperforming recent training-free methods such as EMQ (72.28\%) and OMPQ (72.08\%), while requiring only $9.17\times10^{-6}$ GPU hours over 50,000$\times$ faster than OMPQ (0.45 GPU h) and EMQ (0.51 GPU h).
-Similarly, on ResNet50, TAP-C obtains 76.81\% accuracy, slightly higher than EMQ (76.70\%) with an even smaller search cost of $8.75\times10^{-6}$ GPU hours.
-These results demonstrate that TAP-C can efficiently discover near-optimal quantization policies almost instantaneously, achieving state-of-the-art accuracy with negligible computational cost.
+As shown in Table \ref{tb:01}, our proposed TAP-C attains the best Top-1 accuracy on ResNet18 and slightly higher accuracy on ResNet50, while delivering the shortest search time among competing MPQ methods.
+On ResNet18, TAP-C reaches 72.63\% Top-1 accuracy, surpassing recent training-free methods such as EMQ (72.28\%) and OMPQ (72.08\%), with a search cost of 0.42 GPU hours—lower than OMPQ (0.45) and EMQ (0.51).
+On ResNet50, TAP-C obtains 76.72\% Top-1 accuracy—slightly higher than EMQ (76.70\%) and higher than OMPQ (76.28\%)—with the lowest search cost of 0.43 GPU hours (vs. 0.52 and 0.46, respectively).
+These results demonstrate that TAP-C can efficiently discover near-optimal quantization policies with minimal computational cost.

 \textbf{Generalization of TAP.} A remarkable property of TAP-C is its strong dataset-agnostic generalization.
 The quantization policies are searched only once on the small-scale CIFAR10 dataset, yet directly transferred to the large-scale ImageNet1K tasks without any retraining or fine-tuning, while still maintaining leading accuracy across architectures (ResNet18/50).
 This clearly indicates that TAP-C does not rely on dataset-specific statistics, and thus provides a universal, plug-and-play quantization strategy applicable to diverse data domains.